 Our growth tells us that we play a vital part in the community and we also try to enlighten people of the effects of unwanted litters.
-Sadly, as there is an imbalance in the number of good homes and animals waiting to be adopted, we are always running at full capacity.
+Sadly, as there is an imbalance in the number of good homes and animals waiting to be adopted, we are always running at full capacity.”

 As NCAR is an animal welfare charity we receive no government support.
 Therefore we are entirely dependent on members of the public to help with donations and fundraising in order to help us look after over 1000 unwanted, abused or elderly pets each year.
-We need over £950 a day just to keep going and the vet fees alone are around £4000 each month.”
+We need over £1000 a day just to keep going and the vet fees alone are around £4000 each month.”

-turn a dog away because of it's breed or history.
-It is not uncommon for rescue centers and pounds to operate a ‘put to sleep’ system or refuse to take dog’s deemed ‘difficult to re-home’ due to past behaviours and incidents, or simply because of their breed type!
+NCAR run a sensible ‘no kill’ policy, this means they never put a healthy dog down and take in their fair share of very difficult cases and powerful breeds.
+It is not uncommon for rescue centres and pounds to operate a ‘put to sleep’ system or refuse to take dog’s deemed ‘difficult to re-home’ due to past behaviours and incidents, or simply because of their breed type!

 NCAR is in constant need of donations but just as vital are volunteers.
 The biggest problem facing the resident dogs is a deficit in exercise and stimulation, volunteer walkers play a huge part in addressing this issue.
 Volunteers with the ability to handle strong dogs and dogs with issues are even rarer.
 If you think you have anything to offer the resident dogs please don’t hesitate to contact the rescue.